devsecops-workshop/workshop-guide/content/11-rhacs-warmup/_index.md

 - These policies come from us at Red Hat - our expertise, our interpretation of industry best practice, and our interpretation of common compliance standards, but you can modify them or create your own.

 {{% notice tip %}}
-Here is a great tip for you: By default only some policies are enabled.
+By default only some policies are enforced.
 If you want to get an overview which ones, you can use the filter view introduced above.
-But there is one catch: the filter value needed is not as straight forward as it could be... until this has been fixed, use this:
-Use `Enforcement` as filter key and `FAIL_BUILD_ENFORCEMENT` as the magic ingredient, eh, value. ;-)
+Use `Enforcement` as filter key and `FAIL_BUILD_ENFORCEMENT` as value.
 {{% /notice %}}